RescuedBuffalo/CSCA-5028-Capstone/README.md

 ## Features

-- **Player Statistics**: View detailed player performance metrics.
+- **Player Statistics**: View career and season metrics for NHL players.
-- **Game Data**: Analyze recent and historical game stats.
-- **Standings**: Track team performance throughout the season.
+- **Player Analyzer**: Simple analyze endpoint that calculates what current percentile the player is in based on their points.
+Using Heroku scheduler, I
 - **Monitoring**: Integrated Prometheus and Grafana for real-time monitoring of app performance (see [this repo](https://github.com/RescuedBuffalo/nhl-reporting-prometheus)).
-- **Event-driven Forecasting**: A planned feature to predict player performance using advanced machine learning models.
+- **Event Queue**: Integrated Event Queue using pika and CloudAMQP in Heroku, there is a worker that runs on its own dyno.
+Using Heroku scheduler, I run `PYTONPATH=. app/scripts/trigger_produce.py` at midnight PST to have my producer endpoint add tasks to the queue to refresh data.

 ## Setup Instructions